Glasite: Sandemanian Churches in England

 Glas's views were again advanced beyond Scotland with Sandeman's publication of Letters on Theron and Aspasio in 1757.
 The resulting correspondence between the leading church elders, Glas and Sandeman, and English pastors, Samuel Pike, John Barnard, and William Cudworth among others, led to the adoption of this primitive form of Christianity for their London congregations beginning in the early 1760s.
 John Barnard's petition to Robert Sandeman brought the latter south to London from Scotland in April 1761 with his brother William and John Handasyde, an Elder from the Northumberland meeting house.
 This visit led to the establishment of the first legitimately constituted Sandemanian congregation on 23 March 1762 at Glover's Hall.
 To accommodate larger gatherings, this congregation moved initially to Bull and Mouth-Street, St. Martin's Le Grand, and then to Paul's Alley in the Barbican in the autumn of 1778.
 This third London meeting house was that of Michael Faraday's youth.
 The Sandemanians relocated to Barnsbury Grove, in north London, in 1862 where they met until nearly the turn of the century.
-Michael Faraday was a Deacon at Paul's Alley in the Barbican during the 1830s, an Elder there from 1840 to 1844 and again from 1860 to 1864, the final two years of which were at the Barnsbury Grove meeting house (see 2008 photograph).
+Michael Faraday was a Deacon at Paul's Alley in the Barbican during the 1830s, an Elder there from 1840 to 1844 and again from 1860 to 1864, the final two years of which were at the Barnsbury Grove meeting house.
 A plaque was installed in the building indicating his seat of prayer.
 The building was converted into a telephone exchange, and that end of Barnsbury Grove renamed Faraday Close.